 power and flexibility of the DXLog contest rules engine.

 Shortly before Krešo's key went tragically silent in the early spring of 2019, his close friend

-the program to the ham radio community.
+source code, with the ambition to donate it to the ham radio community.

 Later in the spring Krešo was posthumously inducted into the CQ Contest Hall of Fame for his

-DXlog is still under development.
+DXLog is still in a state of constant development.
 New versions offering new features and defect